blaberry/FullscreenLock/README.md

 All this is made possible by watching what window is focused.
 Any window both fullscreen and in focus will trigger the primary monitor lock.

+# Installation

+It's been made apparent from comments from some very nice people that it's not obvious from the README how to install the application.
+There's a green bar above, click the tab "Releases" and you'll be taken to the newest release available.
+Click download, put the .exe in an appropriate place, and run.

 # Demo

 Here's a demonstration of mouse movement when: